Ah the dreaded blister! The all too familiar nemesis of many a hiker 🙂

 - Drain the blister in full and don't remove the loose skin over it, this will help protect against infection.

-- Clean the area again with a sterile pad and water.
+- Clean the area again with antiseptic or a sterile pad and water.
+This really helps speed up the healing process.
 A sterile pad should be standard in any first aid kit.
-When finished dry it up.
+When finished dry it up, letting it air dry is great if possible, should only take a few minutes.

 - Next, you want to apply a protective dressing.
 Again any decent first aid kit should have something for this as standard.
 A plaster, gel pad, etc. will all be fine to do this with.
 There are plenty of purpose made blister pads which are a great addition to any first aid kit if you don't have any.
 Whatever you use, ensure the dressing is secure.
 If necessary, secure it using dressing tape.